otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Sender's instance tag (INT)
   The instance tag of the person sending this message.

-Receiver's instance tag (INT)
-  The instance tag of the intended recipient.

 sigma (RING-SIG)
   The 'RING-SIG' proof of authentication value.